Your Yes Day: Rebuilding Time and Energy When You Have No Time for Yourself as a Parent

 And even then, guilt whispered that I should be “using my time better.”

-That was the moment I realized: I had completely fallen out of my own life.
+That was the moment I realized I had completely fallen out of my own life.

-It wasn’t just about being tired—it was about never refilling my cup.
+It wasn’t just about being tired.
+It was about never refilling my cup.

 And I knew if I didn’t change something, exhaustion would keep stealing the joy out of parenting.

-How We Started the Change:
+How We Started Breaking the Burnout Cycle

-What changed was how I redefined self-care.
+What changed was how we started redefining self-care.

 Moments that didn’t require babysitters, fancy equipment, or big chunks of time.

-5-Minute Morning Rituals
+5-Minute Morning Moments

-Micro-Breaks During the Day
+Small Breaks During the Day

 Saying Yes to Help